Open-Argon/argon-v3/readme.md

 [![Go](https://github.com/Open-Argon/argon-v3/actions/workflows/go.yml/badge.svg)](https://github.com/Open-Argon/argon-v3/actions/workflows/go.yml)

 ARGON 3 is a math-driven programming language designed to make code easy to read and write.
 It's not meant to be fast, as it's interpreted.
-This specification should be used as a guideline, and is subject to change for later versions.
-Later updates for Argon 3 should be backwards compatible (where possible) with code designed for older versions of the interpreter.

 ## 📚 Features
    - Easy to read and write: Argon 3 is designed with clarity of code in mind, making it easier for you and others to read and write code.